DJ Zinc: Biography

 In 2007, Zinc stopped making and playing drum and bass, citing "disenchantment with the scene".
 He started producing again in 2009 with a fusion of deep house, funky house and fidget house, which he believed did not fit into any of these subgenres.
 He later named his new sound "crack house".
+This style developed alongside bassline and bass house to evolve into the homogenized UK Bass music of today.